-Physician/Practitioner services, including doctor's office visits (continued)
+Physician/Practitioner services, including doctor's office visits

-- Certain telehealth services, including: PCP office visit, specialist office visit, and outpatient mental health individual or group therapy. - You have the option of getting these services through an inperson visit or by telehealth.
+- Medically necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location - Consultation, diagnosis, and treatment by a specialist - Basic hearing and balance exams performed by your PCP or specialist if your doctor orders it to see if you need medical treatment - Certain telehealth services, including: PCP office visit, specialist office visit, and outpatient mental health individual or group therapy. - You have the option of getting these services through an inperson visit or by telehealth.
 Both the in-person and telehealth visit are subject to a copayment, which is based on the type of visit.
 If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth - These services are available by phone, smartphone, tablet and/or computer.
-Please check with your provider for which device is needed and if other devices are required - Telehealth services for monthly end-stage renal diseaserelated visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home - Telehealth services to diagnose, evaluate, or treat symptoms of a stroke - Virtual check-ins (for example, by phone or video chat) with your doctor for 5 10 minutes if: - o You're not a new patient and - The check-in isn't related to an office visit in the past seven days and - The check-in doesn't lead to and office visit within 24 hours or the soonest available appointment - Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: - o You're not a new patient and - The check-in isn't related to an office visit in the past seven days and - o The check-in doesn't lead to and office visit within 24 hours or the soonest available appointment - Consultation your doctor has with other doctors by phone, internet or electronic health record if you're not a new patient - Second opinion prior to surgery
+Please check with your provider for which device is needed and if other devices are required - Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home - Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of location - Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location - Virtual check-ins (for example, by phone or video chat) with your doctor for 5 10 minutes if: - o You're not a new patient and - The check-in isn't related to an office visit in the past seven days and - The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment